romi/romi-robots-docs/docs/Scanner/developer/git_docReview.md

 ## Objectives
 At the end of this tutorial, you should be able to:
 * create content for romi-robots-docs
-* review modifications suggested for romi-robots-docs
+* review modifications suggested for romi-robots-docs by you colleagues
 ## Prerequisite
 * [Install git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 * Example in Linux system with a Debian-based distribution (e.g. Ubuntu):